 - Do an additional antigen test on arrival in Ghana and will be offered vaccination upon arrival.

 You need a visa to enter Ghana.
-For a UK passport holder, a single entry visa costs £60.
+For a UK passport holder, a single entry visa costs £60 and is valid for up to 3 months.
 You can visit the Ghana High Commission website to stay up to date and to make an online application.
 For US passport holders, a single entry visa costs $60.
 Visit the Ghana Embassy Washington DC website for more info.
 ECOWAS passport holders (including my fellow Nigerians), you can travel to Ghana visa-free for up to 3 months.

 Ghana recognises dual nationality.
 To avoid visa fees, Ghanaian-British dual nationals should register with the Interior Ministry in Ghana and get a Dual Nationality Card.
 Production of this card at the point of entry into Ghana will indicate that a visa is not required.